-At All Saints CE Primary School, lessons for all children are monitored through observations by the senior leadership team.
+At North Rigton Church of England Primary School, lessons for all children are monitored through observations carried out by other members of staff and the senior leadership team (ICE).

 We expect all children with SEND to make at least expected progress, in line with their peers.
 All children at our school are regularly assessed and monitored and their progress is discussed termly with the senior leadership team at 'Flourishing' meetings.
 The interventions and progress of children with SEND are also discussed in depth with the SENCo at SEND Flourishing meetings.